Most people expect joint pain and lower back pain from ankylosing spondylitis (AS), but symptoms like bloating may come as an unwelcome surprise.

 Depending on the severity of either condition and the level of disease activity, AS with IBD is typically managed with:

-Some biologic drugs work for both conditions.
-Both AS and IBD treatment options are aimed at managing symptoms and reducing disease activity in order to prevent tissue damage in the musculoskeletal system with AS or the gastrointestinal tract with IBD.
+Both AS and IBD treatment options are aimed at managing symptoms and reducing disease activity to prevent tissue damage in the musculoskeletal system with AS or the gastrointestinal tract with IBD.

 Bloating may be a side effect of some drugs used to treat AS.
 Ongoing use of NSAIDs for chronic pain in AS can cause stomach upset and irritation, which may feel like bloating.
 If an NSAID you’re taking causes bloating, your doctor may recommend a change to your NSAID or suggest adding an antacid or another medication to protect your stomach lining.